sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 > Note that "tree with only one branch" is just a quick, intuitive explanation.
 It covers fewer cases than the formal definition above.

-The main problem is that we want to order fragments on the library on the consumer's side as per [[#Dependencies sorting]], but we do so based on Kotlin Attributes.
+The main problem is that we want to order fragments on the library on the consumer's side as per [Dependencies sorting](#dependencies-sorting), but we do so based on Kotlin Attributes.
 The fragments of bamboo have the same Kotlin Attributes by definition.

 If we don't sort them correctly, and bamboo fragments have `expect`/`actual` declarations, then the consumer might observe weird errors.